Search the Section 30 schedule

 Standard classifier codes

-The coverage of different transmitters in a licence area may vary.
-If this happens, a geographic area may cover up to 9 licence areas.
-In the list of standard classifier codes, ‘x’ is a licence area number from 1 to 9.
+The coverage of different transmitters in a geographic area may vary.
+If this happens, a geographic area may have up to 9 licence areas.
+The list of standard classifier codes is below, where ‘x’ is a licence area number from 1 to 9.

 - RAx for radio services